sassoftware/sas-studio-custom-steps/Loop/README.md

 The data needs to be provided, for example, in the following layout:

 ![Input 01](img/Input_01.PNG)

+The column names of the input dataset are used as macro variables and the rows as their values.
+Note that ALL columns in this dataset are passed on to the deployed flow!

 **Please make sure that the column names following the guidelines for SAS macro variable names!**